Explore the beautiful north of Ireland with this fantastic one-week, small group tour!

 - Take in Ireland in a comfortable mini-coach, small enough to navigate Ireland's twisting and narrow back roads and get you to the off-the-beaten-track places.

-- The Go North tour includes a relaxing ferry ride across Lough Foyle.
+- The Go North tour includes a relaxing ferry ride to and from Arranmore Island.

 John was very informative and made the tour incredibly enjoyable.
 He told marvelous stories, led us in song, and was able to answer practically every question we threw at him.
 Also, he handled the roads in a very experienced manner and I truly felt comfortable with him driving - even on narrow and winding cliff roads!Janie from Tampa, Florida, USA